 Not only the setting is legendary.
 The Fairmont has been recognized globally for progressive environmental stewardship and responsible tourism.
 In the forefront of environmental activism within the hospitality sector, it is known for taking a leadership stance on issues affecting our planet.
 Their environmental protection and sustainability initiatives are guided by their own Sustainability Partnership Program, a company-wide stewardship program that strives to minimize the properties’ operational impact on the environment through resource conservation and best practices.

 The Chateau is a highly desirable destination no matter what time of year.
-Visit in winter, and you can go ice skating, take horse-drawn sleigh rides, ski down Mount Victoria or try ross country skiing or trekking.
+Visit in winter, and you can go ice skating, take horse-drawn sleigh rides, or try skiing and trekking.
 Pick your favorite way to play in the snow!
 Come summer, you want to be outside as much as possible to enjoy the magnificent setting of the hotel.
 There are numerous trails for hiking and mountain biking, guests can enjoy a stroll along the lake or venture out for a day of canoeing or horseback riding.

 Spring and fall are the seasons when the Fairmont Chateau Lake Louise focuses on mindfulness retreats, meditation and yoga presented by renowned experts from the US and Canada.
 This is the time to tune inside, to connect with your inner wisdom, explore new ways of expressing your creative self and to fall in love again with yourself and life.